"We do not own the world, and its riches are not ours to dispose of at will."

-Redundant stock is given for re-use.
-Bedding, towels and household items are given to a Women's Refuge charity.
+Redundant bedding, towels etc. are given to approriate charities (e.g. Womens refuge centres, refugee support, etc.) for re-use.
 Saleable disused items are given to charity shops and less saleable items are given away via the local Freecycle website.

 We provide B&B guests with both larger bottles of shower gel etc. as well as the environmentally costly but 'expected' individual bottles.
 We find most use the larger bottle.